Kypce/Kypce/README.md

 # Welcome! :D

+## Kypce
+- This reposistory contains miscellaneous projects I have done.

+## Data-Structures
+- This repository contains all things for programming data strucutures.

+## Algorithms
+- This repository contains all things for programming algorithms.

 ## Hand-View-Controller
-- This was a senior group project where the work was split between different people.
+- This repository was a senior group project where the work was split between different people.
 - Our project was to make a LiDAR Aided Vision Device that would give haptic feedback to a visually-impaired user to tell them where object were in the environment in front of them.

 - My work can be found in Hand-View-Controller > src > main.cpp